top of page

 How Barrel Wear Affects Precision and What You Can Do About It

-If you’ve been in the shooting game for a while, you already know this truth: barrels wear out .
+If you’ve been in the shooting game for a while, you already know this truth: barrels wear out.
 But if you're newer to precision shooting, you might be surprised how early those effects start and how significantly they can impact your rifle’s performance.
 What is “barrel life”?
-Simply put, a rifle barrel’s life is the number of rounds it can fire before accuracy or velocity degrades beyond your acceptable level for hunting, competition, or tight group shooting. 🧰 Why Barr
+Simply put, a rifle barrel’s life is the number of rounds it can fire before accuracy or velocity degrades beyond your acceptable level for hunting, competition, or tight group shooting. 🧰 Why Barrel

 Brandon Lolkus